CedricHermansBIT/bit07/src/logistic-regression.md

 <!-- Header -->
 <div class="bg-gradient-to-r from-purple-50 to-indigo-50 rounded-2xl p-6 mb-8">
     <h2 class="text-2xl font-bold text-gray-800 mb-2">Chapter 3: Logistic Regression</h2>
     <p class="text-gray-700 leading-relaxed">While linear regression predicts continuous values, many questions in bioinformatics require a categorical "yes" or "no" answer.
-This is the task of **classification**.
+This is the task of <strong>classification</strong>.
 This chapter introduces Logistic Regression, a foundational algorithm that forms the bridge from regression to classification.</p>
 </div>

 <!-- 1.
 The Problem: Why not Linear Regression? -->